zufre/sinatra-shotgun-server-cb-000/README.md

 end
 ```

 Save your changes to `app.rb` and visit `localhost:9393` in the browser.
+Hit 'Refresh' in your browser to make a new request.
 This time, you should see the text `Started my server using shotgun!` as opposed to seeing the previous text, just like with rackup.

 ## Troubleshooting Shotgun